privacore/vagus/details.md

 This item can be specified multiple times.
 It specifies where to send broadcasts.
 The value comes in three forms:
   * `*` (asterisk)
+    Specifies to send broadcast to 255.255.255.255
+  * dotted-quad
-    Specifies to send broadcast on all network interface on all subnets.
+    Specifies to send a broadcast to that address
   * interface name (must start with a letter) Specifies to send broadcast on this network interface on all subnets.
-  * interface name `:` broadcast-address
-    Specifies to send broadcast using that specific destination on that network interface Only IPv4 addresses (dotted-quad) is supported.
+Only IPv4 addresses (dotted-quad) is supported.

 Examples: